purescript-contrib/purescript-book/text/chapter10.md

 {{#include ../exercises/chapter10/test/URI.purs}}
 ```

 We also need to write a foreign JavaScript module to import it from.
-Purescript uses the CommonJS module system when interoperating with JavaScript.
 A corresponding foreign JavaScript module is one of the same name but extension changed from `.purs` to `.js`.
 If the Purescript module above is saved as `URI.purs`, then the foreign JavaScript module is saved as `URI.js`:

 ```javascript
 {{#include ../exercises/chapter10/test/URI.js}}
 ```

-In CommonJS, functions and values are exported from a module by assigning them to the `exports` object.
+Purescript uses the CommonJS module system when interoperating with JavaScript.
+In CommonJS, functions and values are exported from a module by assigning them to _properties_ of the `exports` object.

 With these two pieces in place, we can now use the `encodeURIComponent` function from PureScript like any function written in PureScript.
 For example, in PSCi, we can reproduce the calculation above: